St-Pierroise from Reunion are in the French Cup round of 32; reach Europe and they could break records.

 Article top media content

-The longest victory parade in European football history took Kairat back to Kazakhstan after they won the top prize in club futsal in Lisbon in April 2017, a 6,911km journey west not flustering Cacau's side.
-Sporting CP made the return journey as the 2017 final four event was held in Almaty, but lost 7-0 in the decider.
+The longest victory parade in European competition history took Kairat back to Kazakhstan after they had won the top prize in club futsal in Lisbon in April 2015, a 6,911km journey west not flustering Cacau's side.
+Sporting CP made the return voyage when the 2017 final four event was held in Almaty, but lost 7-0 in the decider.
+However, they had a happier visit in April 2019, winning the tournament for the first time under its new name.

 Longest European/South American Cup journey